janaka/blog-janaka-dev/README.md

 Personal blog by Janaka Abeywardhana.
 Thoughts and notes on web technology, software development, and technical product managenement.

 The main version at https://janaka.dev is hosted traditionally.
 A mirror at https://ipfs.janaka.dev is hosted on [IPFS](ipfs.io).
 A key reason for creating this site and using a static site generator was to host on IPFS as a learning exercise (web3).
 I've not managed to get IPFS hosting working reliably.
-So for now I've web2 hosting until I figure it out.
+So for now web2 hosting until I figure it out.

 Forked from [Gatsby blog starter](https://github.com/gatsbyjs/gatsby-starter-blog).
 Help and inspiration from [overreacted.io by Dan Abramov](https://github.com/gaearon/overreacted.io).